-So if you come up with a clever domain name like reeealestate.com, chances are people are going to miss an E and Google will suggest the obvious “realestate.com” instead.
+So if you come up with a clever domain name like reeeelestate.com, chances are people are going to miss an E and Google will suggest the obvious “realestate.com” instead.
 As a general rule of thumb, if someone needs you to clarify how to spell your domain more than once, it’s not a good name.

 7. Think Twice Before Using Your Personal Branding as Your Real Estate Domain Name

 You can avoid the branded domain expiration date problem by choosing a brand that focuses on your name, general real estate terms, or better yet, a combination of the two.

 “Joesmithsellsrealestate.com” will work anywhere you move, and for your entire career.
-“Joesmithsellsmiami.com” will sound pretty silly if you end up moving to Colorado.
+“Joesmithsellsmiami.com” isn’t very practical if you end up moving to Colorado.

 8. Remember to Buy Out Other Top-level Domain Names